JesperHelstrup/Jesper-Helstrup-Portfolio.github.io/content/Projects/Project Parking App/Blog Posts/Protecting Against SQL Injection Using EF Core.md

 ~~~

-By registering `AppDbContext` with `AddDbContext`, each HTTP request gets its own **scoped** DbContext.
+By registering `AppDbContext` like this, each HTTP request gets its own **scoped** DbContext.
 All repositories receive that same context, so every query is built through EF Core.

 Because everything goes through LINQ, **EF composes parameterized SQL under the hood**.
 The controllers never see SQL; they just work with services and repositories.

 ---

-#### 2. A generic repository that only uses EF Core APIs
+#### A generic repository that only uses EF Core APIs

 ~~~
 public Task<T?> GetByIdAsync(Guid id, CancellationToken ct = default) =>